sbb-design-systems/lyne-components/src/components/status/readme.md

-The `sbb-status` is a component that has the purpose to show the user short messages, in order to update the current status.
+The `sbb-status` is a component that has the purpose to show the user short messages to update the current status.
-The status element displays a brief text message preceeded by the status icon.
+The status element displays a brief text message preceded by the status icon.

 The `sbb-status` is structured in the following way: